 You see, having a website for your podcast can mean the difference between recouping none of your investment or making a living off of your show.
 Here’s how:

 Ways to make money from your podcast

 - Create an eCommerce store on your website and sell your own swag.
-You can easily create an online store and sell products, merchandise, other physical goods.
-On top of that, you can also deliver digital products such as eBooks, audio, video, images; you name it.
+You can easily create an online store and sell products, merchandise, and other physical goods.
+On top of that, you can also deliver digital products such as eBooks, audio, video, and images, you name it.
 You can sell your listeners anything that you want.

 - Create a members-only premium section of your website.
 For example, if you’re offering a bi-weekly podcast, you can use the time between episodes to create premium content and sell access through your website.
 Don’t limit yourself to audio.
 You can create articles, courses, forums, or anything else behind a paywall (membership) and sell subscriptions.
 Create special offers on swag for members only.